-- (1) Includes directly held common stock, restricted stock and shares held pursuant to the 401(k) plan. - (2) Shares of phantom stock are acquired as follows: (a) by non-employee directors (i) as compensation under the DTE Energy Company Deferred Stock Compensation Plan for Non-Employee Directors and (ii) through participation in the DTE Energy Company Plan for Deferring the Payment of Directors' Fees and (b) by executive officers pursuant to the (i) DTE Energy Company Supplemental Savings Plan, (ii) DTE Energy Company Executive Deferred Compensation Plan (this plan was closed effective as of January 1, 2007 for future deferrals; none of the Named Executive Officers participate in the plan) and (iii) DTE Energy Company Executive Supplemental Retirement Plan.
-Shares of phantom stock may be paid out in either cash or stock. - (3) Represents performance shares under the Long-Term Incentive Plan (as described beginning on page 55) that entitle the executive officers to receive shares or cash equivalents (or a combination thereof) in the future if certain performance measures are met.
+- (1) Includes directly held common stock, restricted stock and shares held pursuant to the DTE Energy Company Savings and Stock Ownership Plan (tax-qualified 401(k) plan). - (2) Shares of phantom stock are acquired as follows: (a) by non-employee directors (i) as compensation under the DTE Energy Company Deferred Stock Compensation Plan for Non-Employee Directors and (ii) through participation in the DTE Energy Company Plan for Deferring the Payment of Directors' Fees and (b) by executive officers pursuant to the (i) DTE Energy Company Supplemental Savings Plan, (ii) DTE Energy Company Executive Deferred Compensation Plan (this plan was closed effective as of January 1, 2007 for future deferrals; none of the Named Executive Officers participate in the plan) and (iii) DTE Energy Company Executive Supplemental Retirement Plan.
+Shares of phantom stock may be paid out in either cash or stock.

+(3) Represents performance shares under the Long-Term Incentive Plan (as described beginning on page 46) that entitle the executive officers to receive shares or cash equivalents (or a combination thereof) in the future if certain performance measures are met.
 The performance share numbers assume that target levels of performance are achieved.
 The number of performance shares reflected in the table includes an increase from the original grant amount, assuming full dividend reinvestment at the fair market value on the dividend payment date.
 Performance shares are not currently outstanding shares of our common stock and are subject to forfeiture if the performance measures are not achieved over a designated period of time.
 Executive officers do not have voting or investment power over the performance shares until performance measures are achieved.
-See the discussion in "Long-Term Incentives - Performance Shares Granted in 2015" beginning on page 56.
-The remaining performance shares will be paid out in accordance with their terms when they were granted.
+See the discussion in "Long-Term Incentives - Performance Shares Granted in 2016" beginning on page 47.